 Minn.
 Stat.
-Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference c. whose fund received the highest credit rating; d. that was rated in one of the highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
-2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and c. is rated one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? § 118A.05, subd.
-4 K. Did the government entity only invest in units of a short-term investment fund: 1. established and administered pursuant to regulation 9 of the Comptroller of the Currency; and in which investments are restricted to securities described in Minn.
-Stat. § 118A.04?
-L. Were all other funds invested in instruments which met at least one of the following criteria: § 118A.04 In governmental bonds, notes, bills, mortgages, and other securities, which were direct obligations or are guaranteed or insured issues of the United States, its agencies, its instrumentalities, or organizations created by an act of Congress, excluding mortgage-backed securities defined as "high risk" (see Section M - Mortgage-Backed Securities); 2.
-In a general obligation of a state or local government with taxing powers which was rated "A" or better by a national bond rating service; 3.
-In a revenue obligation of a state or local government which was rated "AA" or better by a national bond rating service; In a general obligation of the Minnesota Housing Finance Agency which was a moral obligation of the State of Minnesota and is rated "A" or better by a national bond rating agency; In an obligation of a school district with an original maturity not exceeding 13 months which is (i) rated in the highest category by a national bond rating service or (ii) enrolled in the credit enhancement program pursuant to Minn.
-Stat. § 126C.55; [Note: This authority is in addition to and does not limit the authority provided by items 2 and 3, above.]
-6. In commercial paper issued by a United States corporation or its Canadian subsidiary and that: a. was rated in the highest quality category by at least two nationally recognized rating agencies, and
+Section DI EPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference c. whose fu nd received the highest credit rating; rated in one of the highest risk rating categories by at least one y recognized statistical rating organization; and e. that only than 13 n invests in financial instruments with a final maturity no longer nonths?
+2. a. registered d under the Federal Investment Company Act of 1940; lds itself out as a money market fund meeting the conditions ule 2a-7; and ne of the two highest rating categories for money market funds at one nationally recognized statistical rating organization? § 118A.05, subd.
+4 K. Did the government entity only invest in units of a short-term investment fund: established an the Currency; d administered pursuant to regulation 9 of the Comptroller of and 2. in which invest § 118A.04? stments are restricted to securities described in Minn.
+Stat.
+L. Were all other funds following criteria: s invested in instruments which met at least one of the § 118A.04 were direct ob States, its age of Congress, e tal bonds, notes, bills, mortgages, and other securities, which oligations or are guaranteed or insured issues of the United notes, its instrumentalities, or organizations created by an act excluding mortgage-backed securities defined as "high risk" of Mortgage-Backed Securities); bligation of a state or local government with taxing powers ed "A" or better by a national bond rating service; bligation of a state or local government which was rated "AA" national bond rating service; was a moral o bligation of the Minnesota Housing Finance Agency which bligation of the State of Minnesota and is rated "A" or better bond rating agency; 13 months wh on of a school district with an original maturity not exceeding ich is (i) rated in the highest category by a national bond rating enrolled in the credit enhancement program pursuant to Minn.
+5; uthority is in addition to and does not limit the authority ems 2 and 3, above.]
+6. In commercia subsidiary and I paper issued by a United States corporation or its Canadian I that: l in the highest quality category by at least two nationally ed rating agencies, and